 The thing I love most about The Gate Hotel Kaminarimon is that I can view Tokyo Skytree from my window.
 Just open the curtain and hey, it’s there – The symbol of Tokyo!

 Toilet and bathroom

-You can call the reception from your room anytime, so it’s really convenient.
+You can call the reception from your room anytime, so it’s convenient.

 How to reserve a room at The Gate Hotel Kaminarimon?

 Skyliner: This is the fastest option but the most expensive one.
 From Narita International Airport, it takes 42 minutes to go to Ueno station.
 From Ueno station, you can take the Ginza line to go from Ueno station to Asakusa station.
-Otherwise, taking a taxi from Ueno station to Asakusa station is also a good choice.
+Otherwise, taking a taxi from Ueno station to Asakusa station is also the right choice.

 Keisei line: This is a local train so it takes longer and the train is crowded.
 Also, you will need to switch trains in between, so it won’t be an ideal option for those love convenience.
 Also, it may be confusing if it’s the first time you visit Tokyo because you might get lost.